-Members of the press were recently invited to visit Terex Aerial Work Platforms (AWP) at its Redmond and Moses Lake, WA facilities to get a sneak peak at Genie’s new 69-inch bi-energy (BE) hybrid rough-terrain, electric scissor lift series, officially planned for unveiling at The Rental Show in Orlando, February 10.
-Also during their visit, press members were given the privilege of being some of the first to experience the full extension of Genie’s new SX-180 Super Boom firsthand.
+Members of the press were recently invited to visit Terex Aerial Platforms (AWP) at its Redmond and Moses Lake, WA facilities to get a sneak peak at Genie's new 69-inch bi-energy (BE) hybrid rough-terrain, electric scissor lift series, officially planned for unveiling at the Rental Show in Orlando, February 10.
+Also during their visit, press members were awarded the rivilege of being some of the first to experience the full extension of Genie's new SX-180 Super Boom.
 The SX-180 was officially launched at Bauma in April and went into production in mid-January.

 The next evolution of the current Genie 69-inch RT and DC scissor lift series, the new Genie BE69 models offer exceptional jobsite versatility, says Mark Powell, scissors product manager, Terex Aerial Work Platforms (AWP).
 They are the first rough-terrain, high-performance electric scissor lifts with an onboard integrated generator to charge the batteries and supply power to the platform and chassis.
 The new Genie GS-2669, GS-3369 and GS-4069 BE hybrid scissor lifts will be available in early second quarter in all global markets.

-Height and capacity — The new bi-energy hybrid scissor lift series is available in 26-, 33- and 40-ft. models.
+Height and Capacity -- The new bi-energy hybrid scissor lift series is available in 26-, 33- and 40-ft. models.
 All units provide the ability to drive at full height for jobsite efficiency and uptime.
 A 5-ft. slide-out deck on all three models provides end users with plenty of room to accomplish what they set out to do.
 The simplified 3-4-5 link stack design provides commonality across the entire range to help simplify parts-stocking for fleet owners.
-The Genie GS-2669 BE hybrid scissor lift provides an unmatched lift capacity of 1,500 lbs. provides end users with the ability to lift more with greater efficiency.
+The Genie GS-2669 BE hybrid scissor lift provides an unmatched lift capacity of 1,500 lbs to provide end users with the ability to lift more with greater efficiency.

-Electric Rough Terrain Performance — The series’ AC sealed electric drive motors provide full performance in both operating modes.
+Electric Rough Terrain Performance -- The series’ AC sealed electric drive motors provide full performance in both operating modes.
 “Compared to DC motors, these AC motors contain fewer parts and require zero maintenance due to a brushless design,” said Powell.
 “They run cooler and cleaner which translates to longer life and high reliability for internal parts such as wiring, brakes and bearings.”

 Full swing-out doors and trays provide excellent serviceability access to electronics, manifolds, hydraulics and batteries.
 A Genie SmartLink control system provides improved troubleshooting and easy aftermarket updates.